Limit Theorems for step reinforced random walks with regularly varying memory: Step Reinforced Random Walk with Regularly Varying Memory

+For simplicity, we shall first prove the results for the simple case where the innovations are symmetric Rademacher random variables.
+In that case, the SRRW-RVM will be referred to as the SRRW-R-RVM.

-For $p=0$, that is, when we lack recollection completely, we obtain back the usual mean zero random walk with independent and identically distributed increments.
-In particular, when $\xi_1$ is a mean zero Rademacher random variable, the resulting walk is the simple symmetric random walk.
-On the other extreme, for $p=1$, where we have perfect recollection, the walk always repeats the first step.
+For $p=0$, without any recollection, we obtain back the usual mean zero random walk with independent and identically distributed increments.
+In particular, for symmetric Rademacher random variable $\xi_1$, the walk is the simple symmetric random walk.
+On other extreme, for $p=1$ with perfect recollection, the walk always repeats the first step.